agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

     artists.day.set_text(day)
 {% endhighlight %}

-Lines and text are easy, but other plot objects (like histograms) are associated with multiple artists, which makes it harder to update them.
+Lines and text are easy to update, but other plot objects (like histograms) are associated with multiple artists, which makes it harder to update them.
+Unfortunately, the only solution is to write a much more complicated update function for each type.

 ### Putting it all together